A long term view, in keeping with our roots

 - We delivered on our business plan targets on time.

-- Reducing the cost of debt, consistent with financial-economic conditions, is key to our financial strategy.
+- Keeping the cost of debt in a range between 2.4% and 2.7%, consistent with financial-economic conditions, is key to our financial strategy.

 We intend to be an active part of the communities in which we are present.
 This is also why our shopping centers are “Spaces to be lived in”: we are committed to meeting the needs of the local community, developing employment, providing services, striving to find ways to bring people together and respond to future needs.
 We promote and organize a number of commercial, recreational-sporting events, as well as regional and socially minded initiatives.